Stay informed with the

 So your odds are 52:6 of getting one of the cards needed on the first card dealt, then 51:5 the second card dealt, 50:4 on the third card, 49:3 on the fourth card, 48:2 on the fifth, and your odds are 47:1 of getting the last card you need as the sixth card dealt.

 Now multiply the odds governing these six events, and presto, the grand total is 19,474,520 to 1.
 Ouch!
 Don’t look for any added cha-chingle in your pocket on this wager.
 A buck on your state lottery is a much easier hit.

 Dear Mark: After a big-paying hand in video poker, do you recommend then moving to another machine since the machine usually stops paying?
 Carrie A.

 The odds of hitting any substantial jackpot are exactly the same after a big-paying hand as they were before it.

 Far too many video poker players believe a machine needs to recoup its losses after a decent pay.
 It doesn't, Carrie.
 That’s nothing more than a video poker myth.
 The deal continues to be random.

 My recommendation here, Carrie, is that when you do have a high-paying hand, squirrel away most of your winnings.

 Dear Mark: You mention the words “full pay machines” often in your columns when talking about video poker, Could you explain what you mean by that?
 Denny B.

-A “full pay machine” is typically the best payoff schedule offered for a particular game with the maximum average payback close to 100%.
-For instance, a Full Pay Jacks-or-Better machine has a maximum average payback of approximately 99.5%, and a full pay Deuces Wild machine has a maximum average payback of about 100.7%.
+A “full pay machine” is typically the best payoff schedule offered for a particular game with the maximum average payback close to 100 percent.
+For instance, a full-pay Jacks or Better machine has a maximum average payback of approximately 99.5 percent, and a full-pay Deuces Wild machine has a maximum average payback of about 100.7 percent.